-The faculty of the Respiratory Care Technology Program recommends for progression and continuation only those students who in the judgement of the faculty satisfy the requirements and aptitude for Respiratory Care.
-Whenever a students performance is not consistent with safe practice, the student may be asked to withdraw.
+The faculty of the Respiratory Care Technology Program recommends for progression and continuation only those students who in the judgment of the faculty satisfy the requirements and aptitude for Respiratory Care.
+When the performance of a student is not consistent with safe practice, the student may be asked to withdraw.
 Any student who fails or withdraws from a respiratory care course may reapply under the guidelines of the Respiratory Care Technology Policy for Readmission of Students.
-Students are allowed two readmissions on a space available basis.
+Students are allowed two readmissions.
 Students cannot repeat any respiratory care course more than once.